ShahzadRasool/EECBVR/README.md

   - "Please turn off the lights when not in use."
 ### Models and Posters:
 - Custom objects and posters for environmental design, stored under `Assets > EnvProject > energy posters` and similar folders.
-## Instructions to Run the Project
+## Instructions to Run the Unity Project
 Follow these steps to successfully run the Unity project:
 ### Setup Unity:
 - Ensure Unity 2020.3.3f1 or a compatible version is installed on your system.